Skip to main content

 Description

-TRI offer the opportunity for 10 weeks to perform high-impact research in a laboratory of your choice at Brigham Young University.
-Research areas include biochemistry, organic, physical, analytical, inorganic, and theoretical chemistry.
-Many labs also offer the potential for crossover research in the areas of energy, materials, catalysis, and cancer.
-Interns will be trained using state-of-the-art equipment and novel instrumentation, for example, ion cyclotron resonance mass spectrometry, low temperature adiabatic calorimetry, ultra-high vacuum for temperature programmed reaction spectroscopy, and supercomputers.
+TRI offers an 8-week opportunity to conduct high-impact research in a laboratory of your choice at Brigham Young University.
+Research areas include biochemistry, organic, physical, analytical, inorganic, and theoretical chemistry, with potential for crossover in energy, materials, catalysis, and cancer.
+Interns will receive training on state-of-the-art equipment, such as ion cyclotron resonance mass spectrometry, low-temperature adiabatic calorimetry, ultra-high vacuum for temperature-programmed reaction spectroscopy, and supercomputers.

 TRI fulfills capstone/internship requirements at undergraduate universities.
 Talmage interns are often contributing co-authors on peer-reviewed publications.